christopheraaronhenry/H1N1_vaccine_prediction/README.md

 Key results highlight that:

-* A few variables were strong drivers of predictability of H1N1 vaccination status, including: 'doctor_recc_h1n1' (whether a doctor recommended the vaccine), 'opinion_h1n1_risk' (opinions about risk of getting sick without the vaccine), and 'seasonal_vaccine' (whether individuals received the annual flu vaccine)
+* A few variables were strong drivers of predictability of H1N1 vaccination status, including: 'doctor_recc_h1n1' (whether a doctor recommended the vaccine), 'opinion_h1n1_risk' (opinions about risk of getting sick without the vaccine), and 'seasonal_vaccine' (whether individuals received the annual flu vaccine).
+These variables should be targeted in future public health vaccination campaigns.

 * Logistic Regression models performed the best with >85% accuracy.
 * These models did the best with 10-14 optimally chosen variables.
 Adding further variables, or including nonlinear products of variables, yielded no further improvement in classification performance.